← All workflows

 • Side-by-side comparison of advance directives and POLST/MOLST forms

-• Emergency precedence analysis showing which document EMS follows
+• Emergency precedence analysis for EMS and clinical settings

 • Clinical appropriateness guidance based on health status